 You won’t be disappointed.

-UPDATE: Now, there’s a location in Burlingame.
+UPDATE: Now, there’s a location in Burlingame as well as on Clement in San Francisco–which is my choice location these days.
 I’m basically a fixture there, too.
-The location is larger and can accommodate more people–even huge groups.
+The Burlingame Shabu House location is larger and can accommodate more people–even huge groups.

 - Delicious meat

 - AYCE option for oinkers like me